Gurkgamer/salesforce-sandbox/docs/TriggerFactory.md

 ## Apex Class: ITriggerHandler

 This interface class will force the Handler classes to implement all the required methods to be able to execute each trigger operation avaible, except AFTER_UNDELETE.
-Check the limitations sections for more information.
+Check the limitations section for more information.

 ## Apex Class: TriggerFactory Methods